googleapis/google-cloud-dotnet/ENVIRONMENT.md

 ## Python 3 (3.6+)

-This is required for synthtool and other aspects of API generation (generateapis.sh).
+This is required for some aspects of API generation (generateapis.sh).
 It expected to be available via just `python`, `py 3` or `python3`.

 It's expected that `pip` is also installed.